flynx/Sony-a9-bugs-and-suggestions/README.md

 - I shoot lots of fast moving subjects and fast changing situations
 - I prefer to react to the situation -- thinking in this workflow makes things slow
 - I tend to separate actions and make them as independent as possible
-- I prefer the interface to be as simple as possible, i.e. to do one thing one has to perform only one action.
+- I prefer the interface to be as simple as possible, i.e. to do one thing I have to perform only one action, e.g. when waiting for the moment the index finger only shoots, thumb only starts/stops AF, etc.
+- The target is for the camera to be an extension of what I do not requiring any mental attention during the shoot as all the attention is drawn to the situation at hand and any interruptions break the flow and concentration.

-## Bugs
+## Critical bugs

 Most of the bugs in this sections are connected in one way or the other to the *"Recall Custom hold #"* function.